beckypangpang/horse-racing-prediction-SHAP/README.md

 # Horse Racing Outcome Prediction with SHAP Interpretation

 Modern horse racing, originating in the mid-to-late 1700s in England, has sustained its popularity in sports betting.
 This repository presents a study that delves into uncovering the influential factors affecting horse race outcomes.
-Utilizing the Hong Kong Horse Racing Dataset from Kaggle, we explore and analyze various machine-learning models to predict whether a horse will secure a top-three position
+Utilizing the Hong Kong Horse Racing Dataset from Kaggle, we explore and analyze various machine-learning models to predict whether a horse will secure a top-three position.

+The research focuses on interpreting both the optimal model and a pre-trained tabular model using SHAP (SHapley Additive exPlanations).
+SHAP is an explainability model that is based on the Shapley values method.
+It explains how individual predictions are made by a machine learning model.

 <img src="horse_SHAP_cover.png" alt="Alt Text" width="720"/>